leandromonaco/Documentation/TIL.md

 ## Create Self-Signed SSL Certificate

-1. Open WSL
+1. Open a command prompt window
+2. Run ```ubuntu```
-2. Copy and Paste the following code.
+3. Copy and Paste the following code.
 This will generate a .crt and a .key using [OpenSSL](https://www.openssl.org/)
 ```
 PARENT="localhost"
 openssl req \